Bipolar transistors can be found in many RF mixer applications for a variety of radio and other RF circuit design applications.

 Although transistor mixers built around a single transistor would not be expected to provide the highest level of performance, however it is possible to considerably improve on the performance of a single bipolar transistor mixer by using more advanced circuit topologies.

-One form of transistor mixer that works very well is known as the Gilbert cell and this is addresses on a separate page.
+One form of transistor mixer that works very well is known as the Gilbert cell.
+This RF mixer topology was developed in the 1960s but uses a number of transistors and other electronic components.

 More Essential Radio Topics: